albeelau/Azure-Data-Engineer-Project/README.md

 -Sales Trends Analysis: Uncovering actionable insights through trend analysis, forecasting, and anomaly detection.

 -Visualizations and Reporting: Presenting findings using compelling visualizations to facilitate data-driven decision-making.

+Data Ingestion and Transformation with Azure Databricks
+1. Ingest csv files from Azure Data Lake into Azure Databricks by SAS token